 Deep Water Culture (DWC)

-This is the easiest hydroponics system by far would be the DWC.
+The easiest hydroponics system by far is the DWC system.

 With just a tank of water and nutrient solution, a platform with cut out holes, and a method of oxygenation, you have yourself the base for this hydroponic system!
 This system does not require any pumps, timers, or tubes.
 Instead of a reservoir, the plant sits in the water solution absorbing the nutrients.

 With no moving water though, you will need air stone to provide oxygen to your plants.
 You are also better off growing plants that will not mind being continuously submerged in water.